siamhyde/Hyde-Procurement-Intelligence/README.md

 I was the Kitchen Manager.
 I lived the friction firsthand.

-Operating under uncertainty is the norm: trying to make sure the kitchen has enough for the week, avoiding under-ordering, avoiding over-ordering, and making decisions fast in an environment that rarely gives you clean signals.
+Operating under uncertainty is the norm:
+Trying to make sure the kitchen has enough for the week, avoiding under-ordering, avoiding over-ordering, and making decisions fast in an environment that rarely gives you clean signals.

 In hospitality SMBs, you are focused on surviving, not optimising.